AcademySoftwareFoundation/openvdb/CONTRIBUTING.md

 “`git commit --signoff`”), indicating that the committer wrote the code and has the right to release it under the [Mozilla Public License, version 2.0](LICENSE.md) license.
-See https://github.com/AcademySoftwareFoundation/tac/blob/master/process/contributing.md#contribution-sign-off for more information on this requirement.
+See the [TAC documentation on contribution sign off](https://github.com/AcademySoftwareFoundation/tac/blob/master/process/contributing.md#contribution-sign-off) for more information on this requirement.

 ## Committer